 Threats to computing and communications environments are evolving.
 While computers have transformed the workplace and become integral to university life, they have also provided opportunity for nefarious elements to prey on our information assets.
 Defending against cyber attack is not simply a movie plot; it is now a fact-of-life.

-The mission of the Information Security unit is to protect the confidentiality, integrity, and availability of University data and information systems; and strengthen University preparedness, timely response, and rapid recovery in the event of cyber attack, natural disaster, or other emergency.
+The mission of the Information Security Office is to protect the confidentiality, integrity, and availability of University data and information systems; and strengthen University preparedness, timely response, and rapid recovery in the event of cyber attack, natural disaster, or other emergency.

 Functions/ServicesRegulatory Compliance - Validate compliance with federal and state requirements for information security, to deter financial loss, inhibited productivity, civil and criminal liability, and diminished reputation.